Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** ₹3,783.80

-**Calculation:**
+**Calculation**

 (SUCCESS + REFUNDED)

-Average Transaction Value represents the average size of completed payments processed by the platform.
+Average Transaction Value represents the average size of completed payments processed on the platform.

-Failed transactions are excluded because no payment was processed in those cases.
+Failed transactions are excluded because they represent payment attempts that did not successfully process any monetary value.

+This metric helps understand typical transaction size and overall spending behavior of users on the platform.

 ---

 # Transaction Outcome Metrics

-Transaction outcomes are categorized into four types:
+Transactions on the platform fall into four possible outcome categories:

 - SUCCESS
 - FAILED
 - REFUNDED
 - FRAUDULENT

-Each outcome represents a different operational or risk-related event on the platform.
+Each outcome represents a different operational or risk-related event within the payment lifecycle.

+Analyzing the distribution of these outcomes helps evaluate platform reliability, customer experience, and potential fraud risk.

 ---